parizeaujj/NBA_Betting_App/artifacts/architecture.md

 # Data Design

 ![](/artifacts/ERD.jpg)

-ERD Description
+Data Design Description

+We will be storing all of our data in Cloud Firestore which is a NoSQL database.
+We will attach real-time listeners to queries for many of those collections so that the data being displayed on a user's app will be properly synced with the most up-to-date data.

+Data handling info: All of our data will be stored in Cloud Firestore, except for some cached data that will be stored on the user's phone.
+Any cached data will be handling completely by Firebase.

 ---
-All of our data will be stored in Cloud Firestore, except for some cached data that will be stored on the user's phone.
-Any cached data will be handling completely by Firebase.

 # Business Rules